Avoid These 10 Common IRA Mistakes

 Not knowing the difference between a Roth and traditional IRA

-A traditional IRA is a tax-deferred account, meaning you pay taxes on a future date.
-Therefore, any contributions you make are typically funded with pre-tax dollars and earnings grow tax-deferred until you withdraw them in retirement.
+A traditional IRA is a tax-deferred investment account, meaning you pay taxes on a future date, any contributions you make are typically funded with pre-tax dollars, and earnings grow tax-deferred until you withdraw them in retirement.

-With a Roth IRA, you make contributions using after-tax money.
-From there, your money can grow tax-free and you won’t pay taxes on withdrawals you make during retirementassuming the account is at least five years old.
+With a Roth IRA, meanwhile, you make contributions using after-tax money.
+Money then grows tax-free, and you don't pay taxes on withdrawals made during retirement—provided you’ve owned the account for at least five years.

-With Roth IRAs, you can withdraw sums equivalent to the amount you contributed at any time, for any reason, tax-free, and without penalty—even before the age of 59½.
-However, if you want to withdraw from the earnings or profit portion of your account and you’re younger than 59½, you’ll incur a 10% early withdrawal penalty and pay taxes on these earnings (there are exceptions, which you can read about here).
+Roth IRAs allow you to withdraw sums equivalent to the amount contributed at any time, for any reason, tax-free, and without penalty—even before age 59½.
+However, those who want to withdraw from the earnings or profit portion of their account and are younger than 59½ will incur a 10% early withdrawal penalty and pay taxes on these earnings (click here to read about exceptions to this rule).

-If you make an early withdrawal (before age 59½) from your traditional IRA, you’ll not only pay income tax on that amount but will also incur a 10% penalty on the same.
-As with Roth IRAs, there are exceptions.
+Those who make an early withdrawal (prior to age 59½) from a traditional IRA, meanwhile, will not only pay income tax on that amount but also incur a 10% penalty on the same (as with Roth IRAs, exceptions to early withdrawal penalties exist for traditional IRAs as well).

-For 2023, the IRS will allow you to contribute up to $6,500 annually to your Roth or traditional IRA.
-This maximum contribution amount is for all your IRAs combined—not per account.
-How much you should save depends on your specific financial situation, but IRAs generally represent a solid retirement savings strategy.
+For 2025, the IRS will allow contributions of up to $7,000 annually for a Roth or traditional IRA—for all IRAs combined, not per account.
+The ideal savings amount ultimately depends on one's own personal financial situation, but IRAs generally represent a solid retirement savings strategy overall.

-Alternatively, know that if you end up contributing more than this amount (perhaps you were awarded a pay increase or funding multiple IRAs), you could face a 6% penalty on the excess until you fix your error.
+Alternatively, those who end up contributing more than this amount (e.g., due to a pay increase or funding multiple IRAs) could face a 6% penalty on the excess until the error is fixed.

 Not taking advantage of catch-up contributions

-If it makes sense in your overall plan, you should take advantage of these benefits.
-Even if you save an extra $3,000 a year ($250 a month) for 15 years and average a 4% return, for example, you’d accumulate more than $61,000 in additional savings for retirement.
+If it makes sense for your overall plan, you should take advantage of these benefits.
+Even if you save an extra $3,000 a year ($250 a month) for 15 years and average just a 4% return (much lower than the average S&P 500 return over the last decade), for example, you’d accumulate more than $61,000 in additional retirement savings.

 Not knowing the difference between a direct and indirect rollover

-If you change jobs and want to roll over your 401(k) into an IRA or transfer funds from a traditional IRA into a Roth IRA (also known as a Roth conversion), be sure to familiarize yourself with key differences between a direct and indirect rollover.
+If you change jobs and want to roll over your 401(k) into an IRA or transfer funds from a traditional IRA into a Roth IRA (per a Roth conversion), be sure to familiarize yourself with key differences between a direct and indirect rollover.

-A direct rollover is the simplest and oft-recommended way to move retirement money.
-With this option, your 401(k) or IRA administrator sends funds directly to your new IRA account without any need for you to touch the money.
+A direct rollover is the simplest and oft-recommended way to move retirement money whereby your 401(k) or IRA administrator sends funds directly to your new IRA account without any need for you to touch the money.

-With an indirect rollover—also known as a “60-day rollover”—you take physical custody of the funds with a check provided for you to deposit.
-In this scenario, you can use the money for any purpose for 60 days.
-However, you’ll need to redeposit the funds into a new IRA by the end of the 60-day period to avoid paying income tax and a 10% early withdrawal penalty (assuming you are under the age of 59½)—which is why indirect rollovers are usually only recommended if you need to urgently use the money and can execute this transaction within a 60-day window in the absence of risk.
+On the other hand, an indirect rollover—also known as a “60-day rollover”—gives you physical custody of the funds (minus any amount your employer or provider withholds for the IRS) and a check for you to deposit.
+In this scenario, you can use the money for any purpose for 60 days but will need to redeposit the funds (including any amount withheld) into a new IRA by the end of the 60-day period to avoid paying income tax and a 10% early withdrawal penalty (assuming you're under the age of 59½)—which is precisely why indirect rollovers are usually only recommended if you need to urgently use the money and can execute this transaction within a 60-day window in the absence of risk.

 The IRS allows a working spouse to make IRA contributions on behalf of a marriage partner who brings in no (or very modest) income: a provision known as a “spousal IRA.”

-This isn’t a special type of account and is instead just your typical Roth or traditional IRA that’s subject to identical contribution limits, income limits, catch-up contributions, and other rules.
-The sole difference lies in the fact that your non-working spouse opens a spousal IRA in his or her name and there are a few distinct eligibility requirements you can read about here.
+By no means a special type of account, this is instead just your typical Roth or traditional IRA that’s subject to identical contribution limits, income limits, catch-up contributions, and other rules.
+The sole difference?
+The non-working spouse opens the account in his or her name, with a few distinct eligibility requirements.

 Generally speaking, designated inherited IRA beneficiaries must follow the ten-year rule that states one must liquidate the account by the end of the 10th year following the IRA owner’s year of death.
 After the 10th year, any remaining account funds must be withdrawn and the account closed.
-During the ten years, beneficiaries can take distributions of any amount and at any frequency.
-Know that a failure to withdraw the money within the mandated timeline can result in a significant IRS penalty of up to 50% of the funds marked for withdrawal.
+During that decade, meanwhile, beneficiaries can take distributions of any amount and at any frequency.
+Know that a failure to withdraw the money within the mandated timeline can result in a significant IRS penalty of up to 50% of funds marked for withdrawal.

-Required minimum distributions (RMDs) are the minimum amount of money one must withdraw from a specific tax-deferred retirement account—such as a traditional IRA—beginning at age 72 (if you turned 70½ on or after January 1, 2020).
+Required minimum distributions (RMDs) are the minimum amount of money one must withdraw from a specific tax-deferred retirement account—such as a traditional IRA—beginning at age 73 (climbing to age 75 in 2033).

-You must take your first RMD no later than April 1 the year after reaching the required age.
-For example, if you turned 72 in 2023, you’d need to do this by April 1, 2024.
-For all subsequent years, you must take your RMD by December 31.
+You must take your first RMD no later than April 1 of the year after reaching the required age.
+For example, those who turn 73 in 2025 must take their first RMD no later than April 1, 2026 (and then by December 31 for all subsequent years).

-A failure to take the full amount of your RMD by the required deadline could result in a hefty penalty summoning a 50% tax on the amount not withdrawn.
+A failure to take the full amount by the required deadline could result in a hefty penalty summoning a 25% tax (10% if you correct the issue in a timely fashion) on the amount not withdrawn.

 In sum: avoiding IRA mistakes

 Currently contributing to an IRA?
 You’re probably off to a good start!
-However, you can do even better by avoiding the common IRA mistakes discussed in this article.
-Be sure to reevaluate your approach and make any necessary changes, accordingly!
+However, you can do even better by avoiding the common IRA mistakes discussed in this article

 ———